ktappdev/cicd-thing/README.md

 # or if building from source: ./cicd-thing
 ```

-The application will create a `config.toml` file and show you what needs to be configured:
+The application will create a `config.toml` file with a **configuration marker** and show you what needs to be configured:

 ```
 === CONFIGURATION REQUIRED ===